 Angeliki’s research focuses on understanding the factors that influence dietary behaviours and developing and evaluating strategies to change dietary habits to prevent chronic disease.
-Her specialist area of research is the development of new approaches to promote the Mediterranean diet.
+Her specialist area of research is the development of new approaches to promote traditional and sustainable diets, such as the Mediterranean diet.
 Her research expands to involve the development of interventions to promote healthier eating in children, adults and older adults.

 Maud Perrier is Senior Lecturer in Sociology at the University of Bristol, UK.
 Her research interests include motherhood, feminism, care, neoliberalism, class, gender and pedagogies.
 She is currently investigating women food social entrepreneurs in Sydney, Australia and Bristol, UK with Elaine Swan (Sussex University).
 She also teaches a third year Sociology undergraduate course called ‘The Feminist Politics of Food’.
 She has done research with maternal entrepreneurs, young mothers and women academics and am always interested in the important but often invisible care work women do.
 She has published her research in Sociology, Sociological Review, Sociological Research Online, Australian Feminist Studies Continuum: Journal of Media and Cultural Studies, Humanities, Gender and Education and Feminist Formations.

 Oliver’s passion for great food and drink, the environment and nature comes from early childhood experiences where he learnt to grow, gather and cook produce and make his own wines.